JOHN EDWARD LAUTNER, JR., FAIA (1911-1994)

 1952 - The Harry A. and Pauline Williams Residence, 3329 Ledgewood Drive, Los Angeles CA. Built by Kenneth V. Johnson.
 Top photo by Michael Locke; bottom by Jan-Richard Kikkert.
 Restored by Helena Arahuete.
 For rent in 2019.
 For sale in 2020.

 1953 - The Ted Tyler House, 3612 Woodhill Canyon Road, Studio City CA. Sold to Peter Tangen in 1993.
 In 1996 Tangen did a full restoration down to the studs with the oversight of Frank Escher, Helena Arahuete, and Tracy Stone; construction by Sid Loving.
 A 2001 softcore film Aria was shot at the house without Tangen's consent.
 In 2008, with the owner's approval, the house was used in The Human Contract.
 For rent.
 Bottom four photos by Peter Tangen.
+For sale in 2021.

 1953 - The John and Janet Payne Remodel, 325 West Gladstone Street, San Dimas CA. Commissioned 1947.
 The Paynes met Frank Lloyd Wright at Taliesin West and commissioned Lautner to add a new master bedroom, gallery, bath and office.
 Sold in 2014 to Luis Hoyos and Ivan Rukavina.
 Bottom three photos by Michael Locke.

 1953 - The Maxine V. Howe Residence, 1655 Rotary Drive, Los Angeles CA. Altered in 1973.
 Sold in 1976.
 Sold to Irvin and Sung U. Paik.
 Middle photo by Tycho Saariste; bottom photo by Michael Locke.